Matuail Adarsha High School

 Matuail Adarsha High School is an academic institution in West Matuail, Jatrabari Thana of Dhaka, Bangladesh.
 It was established in 1985.
 It is a kindergarten and a higher secondary school.
 The school has a scouting club and a reading society.

 It is located in Matuail, near Mridhabari bus stand, on the outskirts of the capital city.
 The Dhaka–Chittagong and Dhaka-Sylhet highways run through it.
-The Government Primary High School (no-2) and Matuail Sub post office are situated beside it.as we see the school.
+The Government Primary High School (no-1) and Matuail Sub post office are situated beside it.
 The land was donated by akkas Mollah for the school. the Mollah family donate this land in 1985.

 Infrastructure

 It has a two-storied administration building, a six-storied and a two-storied academic building.
 In 2011 the school opened up a new playground for the students.
 A new six-storied admin-cum-academic building was completed in 2014.
 As the school has almost 1,500+ students spanned from playgroup to class X, there are three shifts each day to accommodate the students in the classrooms.